 These fruitcake cookies have become one of my favorite holiday cookies.
 Even if you don’t like traditional fruitcake these are worth making.
 They are filled with lots Christmas color, flavor and chewy, yummy texture.
 A must make for the holidays.

 These classic cookies are always on our cookie making list during the holiday season.
-This has also become one of my go-to recipes for cookie exchanges because people love them and they always bring back memories.
+This has also become one of my go-to recipes to bring to a cookie exchange because people love them and they always bring back memories.
 They are also great for neighbor gifts all wrapped up in a nice tin or box.

 What you need

-This recipe calls for similar ingredients to a fruitcake.
-I love the color, flavor, and texture each of these ingredients brings to these cookies.
+This easy drop cookie recipe calls for similar ingredients to a fruitcake.
+I love the color, flavor, and texture each of these simple ingredients brings to these cookies.

 Cherries: I like using red and green cherries.
 You can typically find them in the baking section of the grocery store, especially during the holiday season.

-Dates and Dried Sweet Pineapple: These can usually be found in the dry fruit aisle of the grocery store.
-You can also add chopped raisins if you like.
+Dates and Dried Sweet Pineapple: These can usually be found in the dried fruit aisle of the grocery store.
+You can also add chopped golden raisins if you like.

-Nuts: This recipe calls for chopped pecans but you can substitute with walnuts.
+Nuts: Nuts add a little crunch to this chewy cookie.
+This recipe calls for chopped pecans but you can substitute with walnuts.

 Shortening: Shortening helps make these cookies stay light, and fluffy without spreading too much.
 You can substitute the shortening with butter but I would recommend refrigerating the dough for an hour if you use butter.
 This helps the cookies not spread.